gokceuludogan/cmpe150/week08/README.md

 ## Question 5

 Write a function named **local_max** which takes an integer **n** which is the number of integers to read and an integer pointer **ptr_to_greatest** to set the greatest local maximum in the sequence and returns number of local maxima of this sequence.
-If there is no local maximum in the sequence, then returns -1.

 Consider three consecutive numbers such as **a**, **b**, **c**. **b** is a local maximum if it is higher than **a** and **c**.
 For example, in the sequence 7 4 8 5 6 1 10 3 there are two local maxima.